microsoft/vscode-azuretools/ui/README.md

-# VSCode Azure SDK for Node.js - UI Tools
+# VSCode Azure SDK for Node.js - UI Tools (Preview)

 This package provides common Azure UI elements for VS Code extensions.

 > NOTE: This package throws a `UserCancelledError` if the user cancels an operation.
-This error should be handle appropriately by your extension.
+This error should be handled appropriately by your extension.

 ## Azure Tree Data Provider
 ![ExampleTree](resources/ExampleTree.png)